 Tip #2 Start doing business without any local company registration

-In case you are not planning to relocate to The Netherlands, and you are not performing any activities in The Netherlands yet, you are able to create a Dutch ‘virtual office’.
+In case you are not planning to relocate to The Netherlands, and you are not performing any activities in The Netherlands yet, you are able to create a Dutch Representative Office.

-A Dutch virtual office would consist of a local phone number, mailing address, and maybe even a phone answering service.
-A virtual office would allow you to explore the market, and test your marketing strategy, or product-market fit before you invest in a fully-fledged office.
+A Dutch Representative Office would consist of a local phone number, mailing address, and maybe even a phone answering service.
+A representative office would allow you to explore the market, and test your marketing strategy, or product-market fit before you invest in a fully-fledged office.

 Tip #3 Prepare to involve investors and new shareholders